 If you’ve ever yearned for an early retirement, you’re not alone.

-The mostly millennial-led FIRE community, which stands for “financial independence, retire early,” is also gaining traction on social media with 5,600 followers on Facebook alone.
+Despite the pandemic and economic downturn, more than one-third of Gen Zers, Millennials, and GenXers said they still expect to retire before age 65, according to the most recent research from GOBankingRates.
+Men were most likely (32 percent) to express confidence in an early exit, versus 25 percent of women.1 The mostly millennial-led FIRE community, which stands for “financial independence, retire early,” is also gaining traction on social media with 21,000 followers on Facebook alone.
 Many proudly declare that they plan to exit the workforce in their early 40s.

 But planning to retire early and following through are two different things.

 Tanja Hester, a former communications strategist and blogger who retired in 2017 when she was 38 and her husband, Mark, was 41, tells readers on her blog that there is far more to early retirement planning than merely stockpiling money.2

 “Early retirement won’t magically fix everything we wish were different about us or our lives, and it comes with its own set of pitfalls and stresses,” she wrote.
 “To some of us, those things are worth it, but we can only know that if we do some real introspection and planning, and not just financial planning, but also planning around personal fulfillment, health, and self-worth.”